trynalearny/book-bazar/README.md

 # Book-Bazzar

 Book-Bazzar is an online bookstore where users can browse, buy books.
-The platform supports both buyers  offering a seamless book trading experience.
+The platform supports  buyers  offering a seamless book trading experience.

 ## Features
 - **User Authentication**: Sign up, log in, and manage accounts.